 What’s’ in it for you: A deeply touching memoir from one of the most iconic US presidents.

 23. Narrative of the Life of Frederick Douglass by Frederick Douglass

 Detailing the events of Frederick Douglass’s life, this book is one of the most influential works to propel the abolitionist movement during the early 19th century United States.

 Physical abuse and tragedy hobbled his early years, yet Frederick managed to overcome these obstacles to become an influential spokesman for his people.

-What’s in it for you: A memoir filled with remarkable passion and storytelling.
+What’s in it for you: An autobiography book filled with remarkable passion and storytelling.